-Pseudocirrhosis is a term used to recapitulate imaging findings of cirrhosis, but occurring in the setting of hepatic metastases.
-It is most commonly reported following chemotherapeutic treatment of breast cancer metastases, although has also been reported prior to treatment, and with other mali...
+Pseudocirrhosis is a radiological term used to recapitulate imaging findings of cirrhosis, but occurring in the setting of hepatic metastases.
+It is most commonly reported following chemotherapeutic treatment of breast cancer metastases, although has also been reported before treatment, and with...

 Pulmonary metastases are common and the result of metastatic spread from a variety of primary tumours via blood or lymphatics.

 This article describes haematogenous pulmonary metastases with lymphangitis carcinomatosis discussed separately.

 The epidemiology will match that of the ...

 Pure ground glass lung nodules are a subtype of ground glass lung nodules where there is no associated solid component.